AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/custom_model_template.rst

 To add a custom model, you will need a **.py** file with the following structure to be placed in the *napari_cellseg3d/models* folder::

-    class ModelTemplate_(ABC): # replace ABC with your PyTorch model class name use_default_training = True  # not needed for now, will serve for WNet training if added to the plugin weights_file = (
+    class ModelTemplate_(ABC): # replace ABC with your PyTorch model class name weights_file = (
             "model_template.pth"  # specify the file name of the weights file only ) # download URL goes in pretrained_models.json